kuzzmi/dotfiles/README.md

 On DE startup (in my case this is i3) this [workaround](https://mail.gnome.org/archives/gnome-keyring-list/2012-December/msg00000.html) applied to get GNOME/Keyring working in cron.

+Notifications are sent when there is _truly_ new unread email.
+If there are any unread emails in INBOX a file is created and `i3status` checks if the file exists, if it does "New Email" message is displayed.

 ### Window Manager

 I prefer tiling window managers, so my WM of choice is [i3wm](https://i3wm.org/).